 PCI point-to-point encryption standard (P2PE) and PCI token service provider security requirements are additional standards designed to address specific areas of cardholder security that are not addressed directly by the core PCI DSS standard.

-Both are supplemental ways to reduce your scope:
+Both are additional ways to reduce your scope:

-This method works by encryption of payment cardholder data and secure management of encryption and decryption devices.
-For instance, encryption may allow a pin pad to remain off a network so it doesn’t suck the rest of the infrastructure into scope.
+This method works by encryption of payment cardholder data at the point of capture and secure management of the encryption tunnel back to the payment processor.
+P2PE normally allows a pin pad to be considered isolated, so it doesn’t suck the rest of the infrastructure into scope.

 Think of it as a compliance tunnel from the point-of-sale to the bank.
 By using P2PE-certified solutions, you can take entire network segments out of scope.

-Tokens allow you to replace primary account numbers (PANs) with an alternative or surrogate value.
-In this way, only one vendor stores the card number.
-Every time the PAN is requested from a merchant, you get a token, not a credit card number, making it safe from hackers.
+Tokenization replaces primary account numbers (PANs) with an alternative or surrogate value.
+In this way, your external service provider stores the card data.
+Every time the merchant needs to make a transaction, you get a token, not a credit card number, making it safe from hackers.
+Each token is only valid at one merchant - so there is no point in stealing it.

-With tokenization, you can retain the ability to charge a card without needing to store card number.
+With tokenization, you can retain the ability to charge a card without needing to store card data.

 4. Understand that PCI DSS compliance is not an IT issue

-Some companies make the mistake of shoveling compliance requirements onto their Information Technology department, exclusively.
+Some companies make the mistake of dumping responsibility for PCI DSS compliance onto their Information Technology department.
 However, IT should not and cannot be the sole owner of this responsibility.

 PCI DSS compliance matters involve collaboration across many internal departments, including human resources (HR), business process owners, research and development (R&D), legal, etc.